-ASIC Regulations Disclosure Compliance RG 45.47 If the Responsible Entity has borrowed funds, it should disclose: a) For each borrowing that will mature in 5 years or less, the amount owing and the maturity profile in increments of not more than 12 months b) For borrowings that mature in more than 5 years, the aggregate amount owing c) For each credit facility, the aggregate undrawn amount and the maturity profile in increments of no more than 12 months d) The fact that amounts owing to lenders and other creditors of the scheme rank before an investors interests in the scheme; and e) The purpose for which the funds have been borrowed, including whether they will be used to fund distributions or withdrawal amounts The Fund does not borrow funds or use credit facilities for any purpose.
-Satisfied RG45.48 If borrowings and credit facilities are due to mature within 12 months, the Responsible Entity should make appropriate disclosure about the prospects of refinancing or possible alternative actions.
+ASIC Regulations Disclosure Compliance RG 45.47 If the Responsible Entity has borrowed funds, it should The Fund does not borrow funds or use credit facilities for any purpose. disclose: a) For each borrowing that will mature in 5 years or less, the amount owing and the maturity profile in increments of not more than 12 months b) For borrowings that mature in more than 5 years, the aggregate amount owing c) For each credit facility, the aggregate undrawn Satisfied amount and the maturity profile in increments of no Satisfied more than 12 months d) The fact that amounts owing to lenders and other creditors of the scheme rank before an investors interests in the scheme; and e) The purpose for which the funds have been borrowed, including whether they will be used to fund distributions or withdrawal amounts RG45.48 The Fund does not borrow funds or use credit facilities for any purpose.
+If borrowings and credit facilities are due to mature within 12 months, the Responsible Entity should make appropriate disclosure about the prospects of refinancing Satisfied or possible alternative actions.
 If the Responsible Entity has no reasonable grounds for commenting on the prospect of refinancing or possible alternative returns, they should state this and explain why to investors.
-The Fund does not borrow funds or use credit facilities for any purpose.
-Satisfied RG 45.49 Responsible entities should explain any risks associated with their borrowing and credit facility maturity profile, including whether borrowings have been hedged and if so, to what extent.
-The Fund does not borrow funds or use credit facilities for any purpose.
-Satisfied RG 45.50 Responsible entities should also disclose any information about breaches of loan covenants that is reasonably required by investors and update investors about the status of any breaches through ongoing disclosure.
-The Fund does not borrow funds or use credit facilities for any purpose.
-Satisfied
+RG 45.49 The Fund does not borrow funds or use credit facilities for any purpose.
+Responsible entities should explain any risks associated The Faria does not perfect farias of disc ordan fabilities for any parperso. with their borrowing and credit facility maturity profile, Satisfied including whether borrowings have been hedged and if so, to what extent.
+RG 45.50 The Fund does not borrow funds or use credit facilities for any purpose.
+Responsible entities should also disclose any information about breaches of loan covenants that is reasonably Satisfied required by investors and update investors about the status of any breaches through ongoing disclosure.